EuroPython/website/data/pages-content/cfp.md

 We invite proposals from the whole community on a wide range of topics.
 We welcome speakers at all python levels with any experience with public speaking.

+You are welcome to share your questions and ideas with our programme team at [programme@europython.eu](programme@europython.eu)

 ## The Conference Format ##

 The conference will feature around 16 Tutorials/Workshops and 120 talk sessions: